MonikaSzucs/COMP-1516-Programming-Part-1-Python/README.md

 1. create just a the varaiable under the variable then highlight it and hold ctrl+alt+T then you can select what expression to add it to.

 # Debug
+## Debug Tool
+1. Click on the bug icon at the top right corner near the play button (it looks like a bug)
+2. Beside the console tab at the bottom you will see a Debug tab.

+## Breakpoints
+1. right beside the line number you can hover and click to createa a red dot.
+This will create a break point for debugging later.
+It break the execution of the program at that point.
+It will stop then you will see the debugger open and list varaibles.